thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 shutdown
 ```

-Once the link between R1 and R3 failed, we can see R3 stopped receiving hello messages from `1.1.1.1` on it's E0/0 interface.
+Once the link between R1 and R3 failed, R3 stopped receiving hello messages from `1.1.1.1` on it's E0/0 interface.

 <br>